-Recently, I was traveling on I-5 in the Pacific Northwest, and, as is usual for this time of the year, it was wet and rainy.
-Time and time again, big rigs raced past me spraying water and speeding along.
+Recently, I was driving on I-5 in the Pacific Northwest.
+As is usual for this time of the year, it was raining, and the road was slick.
+The sky was gray with clouds.

-I am often alarmed by the rate of speed and limited following distances of big rigs on our highways.
+I am often alarmed by the combination of high speed and limited semi-truck following distances.

 What is the proper semi-truck following distance?

 It can seem as though semi-truck following distances are irrelevant to truckers.
 Or that they have no knowledge of or respect for proper safety cushions.

 For a single-trailer semi-truck following distance is about 4 seconds.
 Driver training is so critical to this concept of the safety cushion.
 So why does it seems as though driver training is lacking in this area?

 We must continue to push for better training of truck drivers and accountability.
 It is only through accountability that changes are possible.